Vai al contenuto principale

 • Elvira Di Nardo

-first passage time problems, computing in applied probability
+first passage time problems, cumulants with applications

 • Lorenzo Fatibene